 Landlords – could you be caught out by new legislation?

-New legislation introduced from the 1 October 2018, Houses in Multiple Occupation (HMOs) that are occupied by five or more people forming two or more households will be required to have a licence, regardless of the number of storeys.
-For more information on the new legislation, please read the following guidance.
+Legislation introduced from the 1 October 2018, Houses in Multiple Occupation (HMOs) that are occupied by five or more people forming two or more households will be required to have a licence, regardless of the number of storeys.
+For further information please visit our Houses in Multiple Occupation (HMO) page.

 Safety checks on private residential tower blocks

 Following the tragic recent fire at Grenfell Tower in London, the Department for Communities and Local Government (DCLG) is asking that all owners, landlords and managers of private residential blocks are aware of their responsibilities in carrying out the appropriate checks and testing on their buildings.

 Please follow the links below to view the guidance letter and data return form on testing from the DCLG as well as the Stockton Rental Standard which provides advice to landlord and agents to help ensure all private rented properties are of a high quality and well managed.